 - urinary problems, such as increased frequency of urination or incontinence

-- >weight changes
+- increase in mood changes

 - aches and pains.

 Causes of early or premature menopause

 Premature menopause means a woman’s ovaries have spontaneously stopped working before she has reached the age of 40 years.
 Women can be affected in their teens or early 20s.
 About one in 1000 women reach menopause before the age of 30.

 Some possible causes include: